 Yes!
 Suppose the air purifier contains a True HEPA filter and a premium carbon filter.
 In that case, it will purify and freshen the air in your basement.

-It’s very important to know that the air quality in a basement is generally not the best.
+The air quality in a basement is generally not the best.
 It can significantly impact your health, especially if you are allergic to dust and mold particles that you find in the air.